TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 {% include _toc.html %}

-This lab is currently being revised.
-{: .notice .notice-warning}

 In this lab, you extend your code generator to handle expressions, statements, methods without local parameters, and classes without fields.

 ## Overview